Vietnamese Alphabet - Pronunciation - Phonology - Tones

 Vietnamese Alphabet And Pronunciation

 Vietnamese is a very ancient-origin language and has undergone a very long development process, full of vitality.
 That is expressed throughout the durable struggle of a nation that built, preserved, and developed a national language and national literature.
 Vietnamese Alphabet is a national standard script known as Chu Quoc Ngu in Vietnamese.
 It is a modern writing system that used the Latin script.
-Vietnam tour operators will provide this information in this article.
+Vietnam tour operators will share everything you need to know about the Vietnamese Alphabet Pronunciation, from consonants to tones, to help you prepare for an immersive travel experience in Vietnam.
 A full twenty-nine alphabets are shown as follow:

 Vietnamese Alphabet and Pronunciation